 Type IV are four-part or highly comminuted articular fractures

 Complex calcaneal fractures occur as the result of a fall from a height greater than 14 feet.
-Calcaneal fractures are most commonly found in males age 30-50 y/o who are active in high risk occupations.
+Calcaneal fractures are most commonly found in males age 30-50 y/o who are active in high-risk occupations.
 Calcaneal fractures are common among roofers and rock climbers.
-The second most common contributing cause to these traumatic fractures are automobile accidents.
+The second most common contributing cause to these traumatic fractures is automobile accidents.

-The differential diagnosis for a calcaneal stress fracture are found below.
+The differential diagnosis for a calcaneal stress fracture is found below.
 There is no differential diagnosis for complex calcaneal fracture.